jazzband/django-model-utils/docs/managers.rst

 This manager (`contributed by Jeff Elmore`_) should be attached to a base model class in a model-inheritance tree.
-It allows queries on that base model to return heterogenous results of the actual proper subtypes, without any additional queries.
+It allows queries on that base model to return heterogeneous results of the actual proper subtypes, without any additional queries.

 For instance, if you have a ``Place`` model with subclasses ``Restaurant`` and